segmentio/segment-docs/src/guides/about-segment/intelligent-tracking-prevention.md

 ---
-title: "Is Segment impacted by Intelligent Tracking Prevention?"
+title: Is Segment impacted by Intelligent Tracking Prevention?
 ---

 Intelligent Tracking Prevention (ITP) is a new feature that was launched with Apple's Safari 11 browser.
 ITP is a machine learning model used to identify and classify which top domains use cross-site tracking.
 If ITP classifies a website as having the ability to track users cross-site, the website is subject to stricter cookie policies.
 Specifically, any third-party cookies or cookies from sites classified by ITP will be automatically purged after 24 hours of inactivity.
 With Safari ITP 2.1, all client-side cookies will be automatically purged after 7 days of inactivity.